ROBOTIS-GIT/emanual/docs/en/dxl/ax/ax-12a.md

 ## [Control Table Description](#control-table-description)

 ### <a name="model-number"></a>**[Model Number (0)](#model-number-0)**
- This address stores model number of the DYNAMIXEL.
+ This address stores model number of DYNAMIXEL.

 ### <a name="firmware-version"></a>**[Firmware Version (2)](#firmware-version-2)**
- This address stores firmware version of the DYNAMIXEL.
+ This address stores firmware version of DYNAMIXEL.

 ### <a name="id"></a>**[ID (3)](#id-3)**
 {% include en/dxl/control_table_id.md %}

 ### <a name="baud-rate"></a>**[Baud Rate (4)](#baud-rate-4)**
-Baud Rate determines serial communication speed between a controller and DYNAMIXELs.
+Baud Rate determines serial communication speed between a controller and DYNAMIXEL's.

 |   Value    | Baud Rate(bps) | Margin of Error |
 |:----------:|:--------------:|:---------------:|